valerykalashnikov/parking/README.md

-== README

-This rails application emulates parking with flexible levels amount and flexible parking spaces for motobikes and cars.
+This rails application emulates parking with flexible amount of parking levels and  parking spaces for motorbikes and cars.

-Empty space for vehicle is possible by find the vehicle, clicking for necessary link for details and click 'Leave'.
+To free space for vehicle click the necessary link to view details and press 'Leave'

 * Ruby version: 2.1.1